 Jon: So you really got a lot out of your first retreat!
 Are you going to go to another one?

 Ann: Oh yes, definitely!

 Jon: Thank you Ann.
-I hope it will inspire others who are working through their own grief related to divorce to go to one of our events.
+I hope it will inspire others who are working through their own divorce grief to attend one of our events.

 If you have any questions about our programs or retreats leave a message for Jon Terrell through the form below.
-He has offices in Northampton, Massachusetts and in downtown Manhattan and leads Grief and Loss retreats in New England and in California.
+He has offices in Northampton, Massachusetts and in downtown Manhattan and leads Grief and Loss retreats in New England, Florida and California.

 For Advice On Letting Go Of A Relationship

 I came to the retreat with the hope that you could help me with deal with my pain, misery, and grief.

 I was amazed at how you were able to bring out in each of us the real cause of our grief.